KhronosGroup/Vulkan-ValidationLayers/docs/gpu_validation.md

 ## GPU-Assisted Validation Error Report

-This is a fairly simple process of mapping the debug report buffer associated with each command buffer that was just submitted and looking to see if the GPU instrumentation code wrote anything.
+This is a fairly simple process of mapping the debug report buffer associated with each draw in the command buffer that was just submitted and looking to see if the GPU instrumentation code wrote anything.
+Each draw in the command buffer should have a corresponding result buffer in the command buffer's list of result buffers.
+The report generating code loops through the result buffers, maps each of them, checks for errors, and unmaps them.
 The layer clears the buffer to zeros when it is allocated and after processing any buffer that was written to.
 The instrumented shader code expects these buffers to be cleared to zeros before it